FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 Operating system | Android 5.0 (API 21) or later | Android 6.0 (API 23) or later
 Accessories | - | Micro SD card, Micro USB memory stick [^7]

 [^5]: Android phones and tablets are supported.
-Android TV, Android Auto and Android Wear devices are not supported.
+Android TV, Android Auto, and Android Wear devices are not supported.
 Chromebook uses a different operating system and is not supported.
 [^6]: There are thousands of supported models.
 It is not possible to list them all here.
 [^7]: If your device has a micro SD card slot, you can expand storage size (LiveSYNC supports SD card for media files).
-Micro USB to USB memory stick (with OTG feature) is handy for copying media files from PC/Mac to tablet.
+A micro USB to a USB memory stick (with OTG feature) is handy for copying media files from PC/Mac to tablet.

 !!! tip
     There is a huge selection of devices to choose from.
 Many low-end Android devices have poor display resolution, no support for 4K video playback, and no gyro sensor.
 Check at least these features before purchasing a new Android tablet.
-We recommend ~10 inch screen size for the director mode.
+We recommend ~10-inch screen size for the director mode.

     You can extend the storage size if your device has an SD card slot.
 LiveSYNC supports SD card for media files.

-    In most cases Wifi-only model is enough.
+    In most cases, the Wifi-only model is enough.
 Mobile LTE network can be useful if you plan to control other devices via GlobalSYNC and do not rely on Wifi availability.

 !!! warning
     LiveSYNC's director mode is more advanced on iOS than Android.
 If you plan to purchase a new director's device, we currently recommend iOS over Android.
 If you prefer to use Android, please check that the Android version of the app contains features that are relevant to you.
-It will take time before Android version catches iOS version in features.
+It will take time before the Android version catches the iOS version in features.

 ### Oculus